mena7899/Sumerge-Selenium/README.md

 ### Maven (added to the environmetal varibles)

-### REST AUSSERD 5.3.1 (the authentication handled through frontend using selenium and cookies)

 ## 3-How to run the test

 ### use git no navigate to the project folder and run "mvn clean install -DskipTests" and "mvn test"

-### the selenium task will open a google chrome UI and the REST Assured will run headless
+### a google chrome UI(head mode) will be opened

 ### a test report will be generated in the following path "target/surefire-reports/emailable-report.html"

+### if there is a test failure a screenshot of the failure will be saved in this path resources/screenshots/{testMethodName}.png